niconyango/yolo/EXPLANATION.md

 # Persistence of the added products

-There being more than one option to achieve this, I opted for MongoDB Atlas which appeared to be more solid.
+There being more than one option to achieve this, I managed to set up both the volume and MongoDB Atlas in efforts to make sure that either works.
-The volume was also another option and made avaible only that the block is commented out.